 Jiang, Jheng-Jie; Lee, Chon-Lin; and Fang, Meng-Der (2014) Emerging organic contaminants in coastal waters: Anthropogenic impact, environmental release and ecological risk.
 Marine pollution bulletin, v.
 85, pp. 391-399, http://ds.doi.org/0.1016/j.marpolbul.2013.12.045

 Emerging organics contaminants (EOCs) are organic compounds, often synthesized, that show up in an environment where they don’t belong.
 EOCs can be toxic to the aquatic environment with potential to alter the ecosystems and impact human health.
 Widespread and long term use and disposal of EOCs for medical, veterinary, agriculture, aquaculture, and recreational uses has led to drug residues being transported in sewage water, rivers, and ground water to the ocean.
 Scientists in Taiwan measured concentrations and distributions of EOCs in coastal Taiwan, an area impacted by densely populated cites, intensive husbandry and aquaculture, river discharge, and discussed potential sources and the associated risks.
-The EOCs measured include illicit drugs, nonsteroidal anti-inflammatory drugs (NSAIDS), antibiotics, blood lipid regulators, anti-epileptic drugs, UV filters, caffeine, atenolol, and omeprazole.
+The EOCs measured include illicit drugs (get help from the experts to know more about them), nonsteroidal anti-inflammatory drugs (NSAIDS), antibiotics, blood lipid regulators, anti-epileptic drugs, UV filters, caffeine, atenolol, and omeprazole.

 Sea water samples collected in October 2010 from 53 sites in the southwest Taiwan coastal waters (figure 1) were stored in clean bottles at 4°C (when samples are kept frozen they are less likely to alter).
 Samples were analyzed by solid phase extraction and high performance liquid chromatography coupled to tandem mass spectrometry (SPE-LC-MS/MS), which in essence separates and measures different components of a pressurized fluid.
 Standard solutions for all 31 EOC’s were prepared and also analyzed along with the samples.